December 1st, 2023

 It is imperative that, through this very trying time, you also look after your own needs – having a family member go through rehab can take its toll.
 Make sure you look after your own health by eating well, getting enough sleep, and exercising regularly.
 You should set aside time for hobbies and interests and talk to other supportive family members or friends.
 You may also find professional guidance helpful, and in this case, you should talk to a counsellor.

 Start your rehab treatment

 Through our inpatient residential rehab centre, you can break the chains of compulsive substance abuse, behavioural disorders, and mental health struggles.
-Although it may seem daunting, as soon as you walk through our doors, you will realise there is no shame in seeking help.
+Although it may seem daunting, as soon as you walk through our doors, you will realise there is no shame in seeking addiction help.

-Are you ready to discover a stronger, healthier version of yourself?
+You can learn all about the cost of rehab at Primrose Lodge; are you ready to discover a stronger, healthier version of yourself?
 Don’t give another day to these unwanted negative patterns.
 Our team of experts is here to help – contact us today to start your addiction treatment.